The Treasure of the Sierra Madre: Story within a story: The Legend of La Mina Agua Verde

+One day at the Oso Negro, Dobbs encounters Howard, an elderly, loquacious gold prospector.
+The old man lectures several bunkmates on the perils of striking it rich.
+Discovered in quantity, he avers, gold distorts a man's estimate of vice and virtue.
+Invariably he succumbs to greed, and no amount of gold will satisfy him.
 Howard tells the story of La Mina Agua de Verde (the Green Water Mine), as told to him by a Harry Tilton, former mentor and fellow-prospector.
-Tilton was one of a 15-man expedition to the legendary mine, and the only one who survived to carry away a sizeable fortune.
 The historic diggings are said to be located on today's border between the American state of Arizona and the Mexican state of Sonora.

-Tilton’s narrative sets forth the early history of the mine and carries an indictment of the imperial powers and profit systems that exploited its unbelievably rich and apparently inexhaustible deposits of gold.
 The social history associated with the mine presents a litany of horrors, beginning with the Aztecs and proceeding to the forced labor of indigenous people by the Spanish conquerors.
 The complicity of the Catholic Church in maintaining order among the Indian workers is detailed, including their authorization of torture.
 A malediction is placed on the mine.
 In 1762 local inhabitants launch a revolt, exterminating the Spanish officials presiding over the slave laborers.
 Spain’s military retaliates with a program of terror, burning villages and hanging women and children attempting to flee the oppression.
 A pattern of retaliatory killings escalates, until the Indian insurgents obliterate the mine and utterly transform the landscape to conceal any evidence of its existence.
 Attempts by Spanish authorities to relocate the diggings fail.
 The legend of the cursed La Mina Agua Verde persists nonetheless in subsequent decades, revived when the United States takes possession of northern Mexico in the 1840s.
 The fate of those who seek the fabled mine ends in madness or death.